-When I arrived in Brighton as an 18-year-old, I expected to find some sort of queer paradise: the kind of place where rainbow flags lined the streets and poodles and gimps crawled interchangeably on leads in the hands of beautiful drag queens.
-Or, at least a bit more of that kind of stuff than what the urinals of a drab Doncaster shopping centre had to offer.
+When I arrived in Brighton, in southern England, as an 18-year-old, I expected to find some sort of queer paradise: the kind of place where rainbow flags lined the streets and poodles and gimps crawled interchangeably on leads in the hands of beautiful drag queens.
+Or, at least a bit more of that kind of stuff than what the urinals of a drab Doncaster shopping center had to offer.

 However, after a few weeks as a student in the city, the honeymoon was over.
 Paradise begins to look a bit less fabulous when your friend gets beaten up on his way home with another man.
 Brighton, like everywhere else, is home to bigots.

-When I arrived at work on Monday morning and saw the lead story in the local paper – that two young women were told they’d be chucked out of Sainsbury’s if they continued to “display public signs of affection” – it stirred a familiar sickness in my gut.
+Four years later, things haven't changed that much.
+When I arrived at work on Monday morning and saw the lead story in the local paper—that two young women were told they’d be chucked out of a Sainbury's chain grocery store if they continued to “display public signs of affection”—it stirred a familiar sickness in my gut.

-The couple’s eviction from the supermarket was a result of a customer complaining that the couple’s light peck on the cheek was a serious risk to the safety of her child – that it was “disgusting”.
-Relatively speaking, being asked to leave a local Sainsbury’s is nowhere near as frightening as a savage physical attack that leaves your life in ribbons, but it’s a small example of the day-to-day experiences many LGBTQ people face.
-Little reminders that we're still a way from having equal footing.
+The couple’s eviction from the supermarket was a result of a customer complaining that the couple’s light peck on the cheek was a serious risk to the safety of her child—that it was “disgusting.”
+Relatively speaking, being asked to leave a store is nowhere near as frightening as a savage physical attack that leaves your life in ribbons, but it’s a small example of the day-to-day experiences many LGBTQ people face, little reminders that we're still a way from being on equal footing with straights.

 Protesters pouring into Sainsbury's in Brighton last night

 Inspired in no small way by Supermarket Sweep, I suggested that a bunch of us go and stand inside the Sainsbury's in question and stage some sort of love-in.
 People were really up for it.
 It rained, but around 1,000 people showed up regardless.